SonOfSafwat/blog/content/posts/2020-09-10-how-i-created-my-personal-blog-pt-2.md

 #### You Can't login to admin UI of the CMS

-One thing that I saw faced a lot of people with integrating Netlify-CMS authentication with Github.
-According to a lot of people you need to create a Netlify account, link the repo to Netlify, and then add Github as authentication provider.
-What most people fail to mention is that also registers Netlify as a build server for your repo, in short you only use Github as vcs/hosting provider.
+One thing that I saw faced a lot of people was correctly integrating Netlify-CMS authentication with Github.
+You need to create an account on [app.netlify.com](app.netlify.com), link your Github repo to Netlify; make sure to disable builds if you don't wish to use Netlify as a build server; then move to Site Settings under access control install a provider using a generated Github client id/secret.

-I didn't want to depend on Netlify, and after a lot of searching and experimenting this formula worked for me, setting the following values in `config.yml`

 ```yaml
 backend: